SurrealNumber/CoreTitleInheritance/readme.txt

     on_action for losing core title
     on_action when inheriting core titles
 trigger:
-    trigger for eligible title
+-    trigger for eligible title
-    trigger for if title is core
+-    trigger for if title is core
-    trigger for eligibility requirements
+-    trigger for eligibility requirements
-    trigger for over core title limit
+-    trigger for over core title limit
-    trigger for higher tiers breaking
+-    trigger for higher tiers breaking
+-    trigger for allowed to core title
+-    trigger for allowed to de-core title
 scripted_value:
 -    scripted_value for core limit
 value: